OpenBMB/RepoAgent/README.md

       name: RepoAgent
       entry: python path/to/your/repo_agent/runner.py
       language: system
-      # You can specify the file types that trigger the hook
+      # You can specify the file types that trigger the hook, but currently only python is supported.
       types: [python]
 ```
 For specific configuration methods of hooks, please refer to [pre-commit](https://pre-commit.com/#plugins).